citizen428/ClojureX/README.markdown

 Staying up to date
 ------------------

-Once you have a local checkout of ClojureX, it's easy to keep your Clojure installation up to date:
+Once you have a local checkout of ClojureX, it's easy to keep the provided submodules up to date:

     $ cd clojure
     $ cd <submodule you want to update>